owenworley/FTWButton/README.md

 ## Demo App

-The demo app contains several demos of `FTWButton`, including changing color on selection, border animations, gradient borders, fancy inner shadow, icons, and changing the frame on selection.
+The demo app contains several demos of `FTWButton`, including changing color on selection, border animations, gradient borders, fancy inner shadows, icons, and changing the frame on selection.